vardanpopli/VQA_Medical/Approach and Research Summary.md

 **Image Feature Extraction**

-6. Choose a pre-trained convolutional neural network (CNN) such as ResNet50.
+6. Using a pre-trained convolutional neural network (CNN),ResNet50.
 Download the weights and architecture.

 7. Modify the pre-trained CNN by removing the classification layers and keep the layers responsible for feature extraction.